omab/django-social-auth/doc/miscellaneous.rst

 --------------------

-There's an ongoing movement to create a list of third party backends on djangopackages.com_, so, if somebody doesn't want it's backend in the ``contrib`` directory but still wants to share, just split it in a separated package and link it there.
+There's an ongoing movement to create a list of third party backends on djangopackages.com_, so, if somebody doesn't want its backend in the ``contrib`` directory but still wants to share, just split it in a separated package and link it there.